Things to do locally...

 Glenfinnan House Hotel

-Right beside Loch Shiel, with views of the Monument and mountains, this traditional country house hotel welcomes visitors to feats on locally-sourced food in its bar or restaurant.
+Right beside Loch Shiel, with views of the Monument and mountains, this country house hotel (the beautiful cream building in this photo above) welcomes visitors to feast on locally-sourced food in its lounge or dining room.

-There are daily specials, and vegetarian and vegan options.
-Home-made venison sausages and burgers are a must for meat-eaters.
+There are daily specials, and vegetarian and vegan options, plus afternoon teas.

 (Pic: Glenfinnan House Hotel and the Monument, by Iain Ferguson alba.photos)